 Calories: 285, Fiber: 8g, Protein: 9g.

-, and lots of chains are now displaying calorie counts to help you make more informed decisions.
+Healthier Airport Eats: If you have time before boarding you can try to track down a healthy meal in the airport.
+In some airports, you'll be lucky enough to find a food court with a salad bar (learn how to build a healthy salad here), and lots of chains are now displaying calorie counts to help you make more informed decisions.
 Try to pick a meal with a good amount of vegetables, some protein and whole grains.
 You can always grab snacks to bring on the plane with you.
 Some of our favorite healthy on-the-go snack picks: nuts, dried or fresh fruit, plain yogurt and beef jerky.

 Photo courtesy of United Airlines